ddarksmith/alfresco-docker/README.md

-# Docker Composition for Alfresco CE 201707-GA
+# Docker Composition for Alfresco 5.2 stack

-Sample Docker Composition for integration testing with Alfresco 5.2
+Docker Composition for integration with Alfresco 5.2

 **Docker** & **Docker Compose** software is required to use this project.
 You should review volumes, configuration, modules & tuning parameters before using this composition in **Production** environments.